 Sponsorship

-• Employers wishing to hire skilled workers from outside the UK must hold a sponsor license issued by the Home Office.
+• Employers seeking to hire skilled workers from outside the UK are required to hold a sponsor license issued by the Home Office.

 • Sponsors play a crucial role in the visa application process, issuing Certificates of Sponsorship (CoS) to prospective employees and ensuring compliance with immigration regulations.